 12+ I had borne guilt and despair about the fate of our over-populated and polluted planet for many years.
 Then in a waking moment, I saw how I, a lowly middle-aged nobody, could save the Earth, her people and all her precious life.

 A gathering of world leaders was my chance.
-I would evade the security cordon, I would infiltrate their private meetings, I would convince them of the need for urgent action with scientific facts and figures and impassioned speech.
+I would evade the security cordon, infiltrate their private meetings and convince them of the need for urgent action with scientific facts and figures and impassioned speech.

 Yes, there would be consequences.
 I would be arrested, convicted and spend, long lonely years behind bars.
-I would not see my children grow into adults.
-But the conviction and jail term would be worth it, to know that I had saved the planet for them, their children and their children’s children.
+And I would not see my children grow into adults.
+But the conviction and jail term would be worth it to know that I had saved the planet for them.
+And their children and their children’s children.

 I smiled and made my plan.

 Yet when the day came, I did nothing.
-I watched the world leaders on the TV news, pledging more “economic growth” and “security cooperation”, with no mention of poverty, pollution or climate change.
+I watched the world leaders on the TV news, pledging more “economic growth” and “security cooperation”.
+But with no mention of poverty, pollution or climate change.

 © 2014 Robert Fairhead

-This short, short story on “guilt” was written for a competition run by my local public broadcaster radio station.
-It was to be 200 words or less and to end with the line, “and I didn’t even get convicted”.
-I received a nice thank you, but I didn’t even get selected!
+This short-short story, or microfiction, on “guilt”, was written for a local radio competition in 2014, in the lead up to the G20 Summit in Brisbane, Australia.
+The story had to be 200 words or less and to end with the line, “And I didn’t even get convicted”.
+I received a nice thank you for my entry.
+But I didn’t even get selected as a winner.